positlabs/spark-lut-patch/README.md

 View patch file [ColorLUT.arp](https://raw.githubusercontent.com/positlabs/spark-lut-patch/master/patches/ColorLUT.arp) (you can save this and import it into your project)

+## NOTE

+Texture compression settings matter.
+If the output looks bad, try overriding the texture compression settings for the LUTs.

 ## Included LUTs

 All of Photoshop's built-in 3dl files, converted to pngs.